 Implicit in everything that has been said so far is that the notion of ‘kinship’ is self-evident, as a system of social reckoning based on the biological facts of reproduction and descent.
 This neat assumption is not always unproblematic.
 On the one hand, many languages extend the formal properties of kinship terms to other types of social relationship, such as the Marind term KKK for ‘person born on the day as someone else’ [Bruno?
 Can you insert?] – should these be treated as ‘emic kin’ in such a language?
 More fundamentally, the notion that kinship is primarily rooted in biological reproduction has been challenged by anthropologists such as Bamford (2009).
 We bracket these concerns aside here, and concentrate on the large quantum of material where meaningful comparisons of lexical semantics can be made, across a very large number of languages.
 It is these structural patternings of conceptual equivalence that will occupy us for the rest of the chapter.

 One final remark is needed.
 There tends to be a relationship between individual syncretisms (e.g. F=FB [same term for father and his brother]) on the one hand, and, on the other, whole kinship systems which link multiple syncretisms in a sort of ‘harmonic logic’ by which, for example, syncretisms at the parent/nuncle level (say to treat parents and their same-sex siblings as equivalent but distinguish them from parents’ opposite-sex siblings) correlate with syncretisms at the sibling/cousin level (e.g. treating parallel cousins as equivalent to siblings, but different from cross-cousins).
 The belief that most kinship systems exhibit tight couplings between different parts of their systems lies behind what we may call the ‘holistic typologies’ of kinship systems, employed by the great kinship theorists from Morgan in the C19 to Murdock and others in the C20 – these use terms like ‘Eskimo system’, ‘Hawaiian system’, ‘Sudanese system’ and so forth as shorthand for assemblages of many different syncretisms in the whole system.
-For that reason it is useful to begin with some ‘system cameos’, which we do in §2, before looking at some selected individual syncretisms.
+For that reason, it is useful to begin with some ‘system cameos’, which we do in §2, before looking at some selected individual syncretisms.

 Whether things always correlate so smoothly is an open, empirical question (see Passmore et al 2021 for a critical view).
 In this chapter we adopt a more agnostic method that treats each possible syncretism – between any two or more kin types – as a logically independent variable, even though in practice clusters of syncretisms tend to co-vary.
-We draw our data from the syncretism database known as Kinbank (insert URL), a sub-bank of Parabank (insert URL) which assembles data on syncretistic patterning in multidimensionally structurable semantic fields (pronouns, kin terms etc.) for what is now over a thousand languages from around the world.
-In this paper we make use of the Papuan subset of this database, which includes NN languages from YY Papuan families.
+We draw our data from the syncretism database known as Kinbank (www.kinbank.net), a sub-bank of Parabank (insert URL) which assembles data on syncretistic patterning in multidimensionally structurable semantic fields (pronouns, kin terms etc.) for what is now over a thousand languages from around the world.
+In this paper we make use of the Papuan subset of this database, which includes 112 Papuan languages from 36 maximal clades.

 We divide the rest of this chapter into two parts, one focussing on depth and the other on breadth: §2, focusses on systems and their internal logic through four ‘kinship snapshots’, each aiming to illustrate the workings of the overall system in a particular language.
 In §3 we pull out a subset of interesting syncretisms and examine these across a much broader sample, using the data from kinbank, looking at which syncretisms are common and distinctive among Papuan languages, which are confined to particular Papuan families or areas, and what similarities, if any, they show to other major language families.
 Finally in §4 we close with some questions for future research.